awsdocs/amazon-eks-user-guide/doc_source/using-service-linked-roles-eks-connector.md

 ## Service\-linked role permissions for Amazon EKS<a name="service-linked-role-permissions-eks-connector"></a>

 Amazon EKS uses the service\-linked role named `AWSServiceRoleForAmazonEKSConnector` – The role allows Amazon EKS to connect Kubernetes clusters\.
-The attached policies allow the role to to manage necessary resources to connect to your registered Kubernetes cluster\.
+The attached policies allow the role to manage necessary resources to connect to your registered Kubernetes cluster\.

 The `AWSServiceRoleForAmazonEKSConnector` service\-linked role trusts the following services to assume the role:
 + `eks-connector.amazonaws.com`